Deep Gaussian Processes for Functional Maps: Algorithm

 \subsection{Discrete Approximation of Integral Transforms}

 A critical challenge in implementing our model lies in computing and tracking the covariance function $\kappa_{l,i}(\cdot, \cdot)$ for each GP layer ($l = 1, 2, \ldots$) and the cross-covariance function $c_{l,i}(\cdot, \cdot)$ required during linear transformations.
-These computations involve repeated integral transforms (see~\eqref{eq:cov} and~\eqref{eq:cross-cov}) and nested compositions (see~\eqref{eq:cov-nest}), making closed-form derivations intractable and computation highly inefficient.
+These computations involve repeated integral transforms (see~\eqref{eq:cov} and~\eqref{eq:cross-cov}) and nested compositions (see~\eqref{eq:cov-nest}), making closed-form derivations intractable and resulting procedures computationally demanding.
 To address this challenge, we adopt a discrete approximation of the integral transform for computing the cross-covariance (see~\eqref{eq:cross-cov}).
-This leads to a striking insight: the covariance and cross-covariance matrices cancel out, dramatically simplifying the implementation.
+This leads to a striking insight: the covariance and cross-covariance matrices \textit{cancel out}, dramatically simplifying the implementation.

 Specifically, we consider a quadrature rule to approximate the integral transform.
 Let $\balpha = [\alpha_1, \ldots, \alpha_M]^\top$ denote the quadrature weights and $\ol{\X} = \{\ol{\x}_j\}_{j=1}^M$ the corresponding nodes.
 The cross-covariance function in~\eqref{eq:cross-cov} is then approximated as